NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 tool.
 The bottle holder (304SS, 24-gauge, Yarde Metal, White Marsh, MD) is fabricated with a waterjet.

-### Igloo Fabrication
+### Camera Mounting Enclosure Fabrication

-The igloo consists of five clear acrylic panels fixed together to support a camera above the mouse cage.
+The camera mounting enclosure consists of five clear acrylic panels fixed together to support a camera above the mouse cage.
 The acrylic panels (Clear Cast Acrylic-1/4", Piedmont Plastics, Elkridge, Maryland) must be cut.
 In this fabrication process a CO~2~ laser cutter (PLS6.150D, Universal